-- The Annex will be held by the LPPM RSRC in strict confidence and will not be divulged to any other parties inside or outside of the LPPM or used for any purposes other than for Responsible Sourcing compliance. - Review of Country of Origin Annex: A review of the COO will be conducted by LPPM RSRC.
-After the review and at its own discretion the LPPM RSRC may ask for clarification and any aspects of the Country of Origin Annex.
+- The Countries of Origin Annex will be held by the LPPM RSRC in complete confidence and only shared within the LPPM under strict embargo and for the purpose of ensuring compliance with the Guidance.
+It will not be divulged to any other parties outside of the LPPM or used for any purposes other than for Responsible Sourcing compliance. - 2.
+Review of Countries of Origin Annex:

+A review of the COO will be conducted by LPPM RSRC.
+After the review and at its own discretion the LPPM RSRC may ask for clarification and any aspects of the Countries of Origin Annex.